 As you are!

 Markdown is a minimal way to format your text.
 The goal is to use "natural" formats, similar to email.
 Software that understands Markdown translates it to HTML.
 Markdown is much easier--and more forgiving--than HTML.
 This post has the markdown you'll use the most.
+The rest of the features are explored later.

 The full spec is hosted by its creator, Jon Gruber